 Incident response (IR), by definition, happens after an incident occurs.
-By simple extension it is also fair to say the IR Team shows up on site (or convenes if it is an internal response) behind the power curve.
-The event that precipitates the incident response is the catalyst and in the first few hours (or longer) that may be all that is known until boots hit the ground and more investigative activity happens.
+By simple extension it is also fair to say the IR Team shows up on site (or convenes if it’s an internal response) behind the power curve.
+The event that precipitates the incident response is the catalyst and in the first few hours (or longer) that may be all that is known, until boots hit the ground and more investigative activity happens.
 In a typical IR situation, the team immediately works to profile the incident – its breadth and extent – to answer the “how bad is it” question.
-This investigative activity fans out as the search continues, usually broadening as elements of the compromise are uncovered and could include deploying new sensors to gather data, isolating areas of the network, reverse engineering, guided forensic sleuthing and plenty more processes.
-It can be a timely process – looking at the SANS 2016 Incident Response Survey , 29% of respondents noted remediation happened within 2 – 7 days.
-Another 38% indicated a significantly longer time-period.
+This investigative activity fans out as the search continues, usually broadening as elements of the compromise are uncovered and could include deploying new sensors to gather data, isolating areas of the network, reverse engineering, guided forensic sleuthing and many more processes.
+It can be a timely process; looking at the SANS 2016 Incident Response Survey, 29% of respondents noted remediation happened within 2 – 7 days.
+Another 38% indicated a significantly longer time period.
 The time to detection, the length the intruder was present (dwell time) and breadth of the incident were all key factors that lengthened the response times.
-From the same survey was a repeated, critical point: the use of intelligence, specifically threat intelligence (TI) could drive down response and remediation times.
+From the same 2016 survey was a critical point: use of intelligence, specifically threat intelligence (TI) could drive down response and remediation times.
 That means building an intelligence-driven response strategy works.

 Table 1: Examples of Intelligence to collect prior to landing